 The Gold Basin meteorite was unwittingly discovered (and discarded) by gold prospectors in the "Gold Basin" area of the Arizona desert.
-Hunters looking for gold nuggets would find these "hot rocks" that would set off their metal detectors.
-Upon seeing this unremarkable rocks that obviously were not gold, they would toss them aside.
+Hunters looking for gold nuggets would find "hot rocks" that would set off their metal detectors.
+Upon seeing these unremarkable rocks were not gold, they would toss them aside.
 Later, Professor Jim Kriegh recognized these rocks as meteorites and had them classified.
 He then spent many years mapping out the strewnfield of this ancient fall and his name is forever associated with this meteorite.
-It was revealed to be a L4 chondrite.

 Refer to the photo.
 The black centimeter cube is shown for scale and is not included.
 You are purchasing a small fragment like the one shown.
 Your purchase will include a labeled gemjar for safe storage.